dineshbhagat/mac-configurations/README.md

 sdk default java 11.0.23-tem
 ```

-To check which java version `sdk current java`
+To check java version at any path `sdk current java`

 To setup java for any project, go to project root folder and execute
 `sdk env init` -> This will create .sdkmanrc file.